EdenWise/Computer-Setup_Kiosk/README.md

     curl.exe https://bit.ly/cskdo -Lo CSK-Download.ps1

-The Execution Policy may need to be enable before running a script:
+The Execution Policy may need to be enabled before running a script:

     Set-ExecutionPolicy Unrestricted CurrentUser